-- Not submitting Learner work to CMI for marking or moderation within a reasonable and practical timescale1 of that work being submitted by the learner to the Centre (and, where relevant, marked and internally quality assured2); - Taking fees from individuals but not registering those individuals with CMI within 6 weeks (when the reasonable expectation and understanding of the individual was that this was to happen); - Providing incorrect or inaccurate information to learners regarding the CMI qualifications, progress within a CMI qualification or similar; - Incorrectly claiming a unit of a qualification or qualification for a Learner; - Avoidable delay; in reporting actual or potential issues or concerns to CMI; - Inadvertent failure to take action when actual or potential issues or concerns have been identified; - Mistakes arising from inattention or inaction; - Faulty or out of update procedures within the CMI Centre; - Failure to follow correct procedures, this includes both CMI and Centre procedures; - Poor record keeping (including management, learner, assessment and quality assurance records); - Poor communication with Internal Centre Staff, Learner, Employer and/or CMI; - Inadvertently giving misleading or inadequate information to CMI.
+- Not submitting Learner work to CMI for marking or moderation within a reasonable and practical timescale of that work being submitted by the Learner to the Centre (and, where relevant, marked and internally quality assured); - For Approved EPP Centres using CMI Moderation Service, this must be within 1-3 months of the Centre's assessment and internal quality assurance process being undertaken. - For Registered and Approved EPP Centres using CMI External Marking Service this must be within 1-3 months of receiving the Learner's completed assessment. - For HE Dual Accredited Centres using CMI Moderation Service, this must be within 1-3 months of the Centres assessment and internal quality assurance process - In addition, this Learner work must be submitted for marking or moderation with CMI within 2 months before the qualification certification end date.
+These dates can be found within each of the qualification syllabus handbooks or at MyCMI. - Taking fees from individuals but not registering those individuals with CMI within 6 weeks (when the reasonable expectation and understanding of the individual was that this was to happen); - Providing incorrect or inaccurate information to Learners regarding the CMI qualifications, progress within a CMI qualification or similar; - Incorrectly claiming a unit of a qualification or qualification for a Learner when a Learner has not yet completed that unit or qualification; - Avoidable delay; in reporting actual or potential issues or concerns to CMI for example, suspected malpractice; - Inadvertent failure to take action when actual or potential issues or concerns have been identified; - Mistakes arising from inattention or inaction; - Faulty or out-of-update procedures within the CMI Centre; - Failure to follow correct procedures, this includes both CMI and Centre procedures; - Poor record keeping (including management, Learner tracking, assessment and quality assurance records); - Poor communication with Internal Centre Staff, Learner, Employer and/or CMI; - Inadvertently giving misleading or inadequate information to CMI; - Advertising qualifications for which the Centre is not approved or obsolete qualifications; - Taking fees for Reasonable Adjustments; - Demanding fees be paid for the release of a qualification certificate that has been completed; - Failing to investigate a suspected malpractice when required to do so. - Promoting fake reviews of a CMI qualification on the centre's own website or via a third-party website.